Alluxio/alluxio/docs/en/Overview.md

 <img src="https://d39kqat1wpn1o5.cloudfront.net/app/uploads/2021/07/alluxio-overview-r071521.png" width="800" alt="Ecosystem"/>
 </p>

-## Alluxio’s Next-Gen Architecture: DORA
+## DORA Architecture

-DORA, short for Decentralized Object Repository Architecture, is the next-generation architecture of Alluxio.
+DORA, short for Decentralized Object Repository Architecture, is the foundation of the Alluxio system.

 As an open-source distributed caching storage system, DORA offers low latency, high throughput, and cost savings, while aiming to provide a unified data layer that can support various data workloads, including AI and data analytics.

 DORA leverages decentralized storage and metadata management to provide higher performance and availability, as well as pluggable data security and governance, enabling better scalability and more efficient management of large-scale data access.

 DORA’s architecture goal:
 * Scalability: Scalability is a top priority for DORA, which needs to support billions of files to meet the demands of data-intensive applications, such as AI training.
-* High Availability: DORA's architecture is designed with high availability in mind, with 99.99% uptime and protection against single points of failure at the master level.
+* High Availability: DORA's architecture is designed with high availability in mind, with 99.99% uptime and protection against single points of failure.
-* Performance: Performance is also a key goal for DORA, which prioritizes faster insights for Presto/Trino type of SQL analytics workloads and GPU utilization for AI workloads.
+* Performance: Performance is a key goal for DORA, which prioritizes Presto/Trino powered SQL analytics workloads and GPU utilization for AI workloads.

-Please refer to this [doc]({{ '/en/overview/Why-Dora.html' | relativize_url }}) for more information of why moving from Alluxio 2.X to Dora.
+Please refer to this [doc]({{ '/en/overview/Why-Dora.html' | relativize_url }}) for more information comparing the Alluxio 2.x architecture to Dora.

 The diagram below shows the architecture design of DORA, which consists of four major components: the service registry, scheduler, client, and worker.

 ![Dora Architecture]({{ '/img/dora_architecture.png' | relativize_url }})

+* The worker is the most important component, as it stores both metadata and data that are sharded by key, usually the path of the file.
+* The client runs inside the applications and utilizes the same consistent hash algorithm to determine the appropriate worker for the corresponding file.
 * The service registry is responsible for service discovery and maintains a list of workers.
-* The scheduler handles all asynchronous jobs, such as distributed load.
+* The scheduler handles all asynchronous jobs, such as preloading data to workers.
-* The client runs inside the applications and includes a consistent hash algorithm to determine which worker to visit.
-* The worker is the most important component, as it stores both metadata and data that are sharded by key, usually the path of the file.

 ## Technical Highlights

 ### Caching Data Affinity

-The client obtains a list of all the DORA workers from a highly available service registry such as Alluxio Master based on Raft or Kubernetes ETCD, which can support tens of thousands of Alluxio workers.
+The client obtains a list of DORA workers from a highly available service registry to support tens of thousands of Alluxio workers.
-The client then uses a consistent hashing algorithm to determine which worker to visit based on the file path as the key, ensuring that the same file always goes to the same worker for a maximum cache hit rate.
+The client uses a consistent hashing algorithm to determine which worker to visit based on the file path as the key, ensuring that the same file always goes to the same worker for a maximum cache hit rate.
-As the service registry is not in the critical I/O path, it will not be a performance bottleneck.
+This avoids a performance bottleneck because a client will directly interface with the appropriate worker without needing to refer to the service registry,

-In addition, DORA's architecture allows for easy scalability by simply adding more nodes to the cluster.
+In addition, DORA's architecture allows for easy scalability by adding more nodes to the cluster.
 Each worker node can support tens of millions of files, making it easy to handle increasing data volumes and growing user bases.

-### Page Data Store
+### Paging Data Store

-DORA uses a page store module as its cache storage, offering finer-grained caching for small to medium-sized read requests on large files.
+DORA uses a paging store model as its cache storage, offering finer-grained caching for small to medium-sized read requests on large files.
-This page store has been battle-tested in applications like Presto in Meta, Uber, and TikTok, proving its reliability.
-DORA's fine-grained caching has resulted in solving up to 150X read amplification issues and improving unstructured file position read up to 9X.
+DORA's fine-grained caching has resulted in up to 150x read amplification and improved unstructured file position read by up to 9x.
-Additionally, it has improved structured file position read by 2 to 15X.
+Additionally, it has improved structured file position read by 2x to 15x.

 ![Dora read approaches]({{ '/img/dora_read_approaches.png' | relativize_url }})